umcu/clinlp/CONTRIBUTING.md

 - If possible, include the version of Python you are using
 - Any other relevant information

-### Additions
+#### Feature requests and contributions

-We will happily consider requests or contributions concerning new additions.
+We will happily consider (ideas for) new additions to `clinlp`.
 Please keep in mind that `clinlp` is intended to be a collection of generic components that process clinical text written in Dutch.
 If the proposed addition does not meet those criteria, a separate release might be a better option.
 We typically also don't include preprocessing components (e.g. fixing encodings, de-identification, etc.), as those should preferably be handled at the source.

-#### Feature requests

 If you have a feature request that you would like someone to pick up, please include at least the following information in your issue: